MicroEJ/docs/VEEPortingGuide/uiCco.rst

       // LTDC register reload
       __HAL_LTDC_ENABLE_IT(hltdc, LTDC_IT_RR);

-      // launch the copy from new frame buffer to new back buffer UI_DRAWING_DMA2D_start_memcpy(&dma2d_memcpy);
+      // launch the copy from new front buffer to new back buffer UI_DRAWING_DMA2D_start_memcpy(&dma2d_memcpy);
    }